 - Warnes S, Zoë R, Little C, Keevil W.Human Coronavirus 229E Remains Infectious on Common Touch SurfaceMaterials Rita Colwell, Editor mBio.
 2015 Nov-Dec; 6(6): e01697-15.
 Published online 2015 Nov 10. doi: 10.1128/mBio.01697-15

 In 2012, because of personal health issue and after several visits to Moffitt Cancer Center, I realized a copper product could also be of particular benefit to immunosuppressed patients who have to visit crowded doctors’ offices.
-Since then, many other applications have developed, including copper’s use as a potent anti-inflammatory agent for people with environmental allergies.
+Since then, many other applications have developed.

 II .
 Product Overviews:

 A. The Kuhn all Copper Mask and Kuhn all Copper Insert are made of 99.95% pure copper mesh that sanitizes and filters the air.
 (Fig 4, 5) The Masks are reusable by single wearer.
 They can be disinfected with 70% isopropyl alcohol or sterilized by autoclaving.
 If sterilized, others may wear them.
 The copper mesh has a 30% open weave, ensuring a comfortable wearing experience and easy breathing, without becoming too warm or fogging glasses.
-This allows a miniscule amount (2 ppm in highest sample) of copper to be deposited in the nasopharyngeal (NP) area, potentially killing virus and stimulating an anti-inflammatory response without the use of drugs.
+This allows a miniscule amount (2 ppm in highest sample) of copper to be deposited in the nasopharyngeal (NP) area.

-Published reports of laboratory studies confirm the copper is known to kill corona virus, flu, and other respiratory viruses and bacteria on contact.
+Published reports of laboratory studies confirm the copper is known to kill coronavirus, flu, and other respiratory viruses and bacteria on contact.
 Copper is a known anti-inflammatory agent, as well.
-Currently, no clinical trials are available on the use of the Well Mask or Copper Mesh Insert with corona or other viruses, nor on extended wearing times.
+Currently, no clinical trials are available on the use of the Kuhn All Copper Mask or Copper Mesh Insert with corona or other viruses, nor on its use as an anti-inflammatory agent.
+No data are available on extended wearing times.
+Further study is needed.

 Copper mesh weaves allows impingement Cu atoms in the nasopharyngeal area (est 1.6 ppm after three hrs of wear) (Fig 6)